let's talk

 Now that you’ve understood web development parts, let’s discuss the factors affecting the given cost.

-There are several essential factors that influence the final web development cost, precisely:
+Several essential factors influence the final web development cost.
+These are:

 This image shows how the budget to develop a website increases accordingly to the complexity of a project

-Let’s begin with understanding the type of website and how it impacts the development costs.
+Let’s begin by uncovering the type of website and how it impacts development costs.

 • Number of screens